rudderlabs/profiles-mcp/README.md

 - Requires Python 3.10.x to be installed
 - Access to Snowflake with appropriate permissions (read access to input tables for profiles, and write access to a schema where profiles can generate outputs)
+- **Important**: Snowflake MFA (Multi-Factor Authentication) is not supported.
+If your Snowflake account has MFA enabled, you must use [key-pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth) instead.
+Key-pair authentication is Snowflake's recommended method for uninterrupted programmatic access and provides security for automated tools.
 - Cursor IDE v0.47.x or higher installed for building profiles projects.
 A free version works in theory but the experience is significantly better with a paid version
 - Claude Desktop v0.9.4 or higher installed for optimal performance
 - A Rudderstack [Personal Access Token](https://www.rudderstack.com/docs/dashboard-guides/personal-access-token/#generate-personal-access-token)